-This course is a study of the psychological, social, and physical factors that affect human behavior from conception to death.
+This course is a study of the physical, cognitive, social, and emotional factors that affect human growth and development from conception to death.

 RADIOGRAPHY (RAD)

 RAD 111.
 INTRODUCTION TO RADIOGRAPHY.
 2 hrs.

 PREREQUISITE: Admission into the program.

 This course provides the student with an overview of radiography and its role in health care delivery.
 Topics include the history of radiography, professional organizations, legal and ethical issues, health care delivery systems, introduction to radiation protection, and medical terminology.
 Upon completion students will demonstrate foundational knowledge of radiologic science.